anirudh28/anirudh28.github.io/_pages/about.md

 Master's in Computer Science @ NYU Courant
 ------
 My academic journey at NYU involved comprehensive coursework and projects in Reinforcement Learning, Deep Learning, Natural Language Processing and Computer Vision.
-Apart from this, I also undertook courses such as Distributed Systems and Big Data Processing
+Apart from this, I also undertook courses such as Distributed Systems and Big Data Processing amongst others.

 Software Engineer @ Samsung Research
 ------